-- There are 4 heritage precincts assessed to be of local significance (see Appendix A.1). - There are 15 individual heritage places assessed to be of local significance (see Appendix A.2).
+- There are 4 heritage precincts assessed to be of local significance (see Appendix A.1).
+Note that one precinct requires reconsideration after the panel hearing (see section 2.3.11 for details). - There are 15 individual heritage places assessed to be of local significance (see Appendix A.2).